Ant1n0/pair_project0/README.md

 ### 6. Most of the communications might be appearing in this read me file, or there can be [option 1] [option 2] [option 3] (forms of communications).
 ### 7. Useful links will be here and there. our README.md file will be very responsive and actually it will eventually become our "documentation" for this project and maybe future projects.

+### 8. TODO LIST
+- configuration management and infrastructure as code, I am working on it adding it to our consideration and project if needed and helpful.
+So many tools out there useful.
+- can we get ios environment setup and transfer it to somewhere appropriate in future if needed, I know Cocoapods, is it needed and helpful in our case?
+Looks like it is a good tool for managing object-c or swift projects.
+Or any alternative? **Can someone do it?** <FillYourNameHere>

 ##### August 20 2018, Oscar writes
 1. Choosing Google Cloud (GCP) as 载体:). using the various GCP services.
 2. Should we use Sprint Boot.
 Yes?